javierseixas/python-test-employees/README.md

 ## Other considerations

 * The calculator logic could be inside the contract classes and would be also funcional.
 It has been separated in another class since I've consider the `Contract` classes as model data.
+* Classes like `Accountant` or `Employee` doesn't have test because they don't have enough logic to need a test.
+This is my opinion about optimizing test maintenance.
+* `Employee` has the method `obtain_salary` for different reasons:
+    * For using the Composite pattern with staff
+    * Because the accountant cannot calculate (or at least I don't know the way) the salary of all employees without `if` conditional for checking employees types.